pgiardiniere/personal-site/src/lib/posts/draft-hello-minikube.md

 excerpt: Kubernetes guides continues.
 ---

-Following the [install post](/blog/kubernetes-install), I'm now continuing through the guides with [hello-minikube].
+Following the [install post](/blog/kubernetes-install), I'm now continuing through the guides with [hello-minikube]().
 It's a short affair, very little explanation beyond just running some of basic commands, so let's get right to it.

 The first bit is easy, until you create a service using kubectl's `expose deployment` command, at which point we have an issue where I'm unable to access the cluster